lsst-sqre/safir/docs/user-guide/database/testing.rst

 The recommended strategy for testing applications that use a database is to start a real PostgreSQL server for the tests.

+Also see :ref:`database-alembic-testing` for information on how to test Alembic schema management.

 Using tox-docker
 ================